Your pre-retirement checklist.

 Review life insurance

-If your mortgage is paid off and your children are financially independent, your need for life insurance may have reduced significantly.
+If your mortgage is paid off and your children are financially self-sufficient, your need for life insurance may have reduced significantly.
 Cover held inside super is deducted from your balance, so unnecessary policies directly erode your retirement savings.

 Assess income protection and TPD